Overview

 If you're interested in data collection for a single day, the start and end dates would be set to that specific day, say April 13.

-After submission, be aware that completing the task could take several days.
-The reasons for this delay include prioritization, timing, and inherent limitations.
+Note: After submission, please be aware that completing the task could take several days.
+Reasons for this delay include prioritization, timing, and inherent API limitations in the number of requests made per hour or day.

 Prioritization